 Nipah virus 2024: The Kozhikode Health Department has issued a health warning following two “unnatural” deaths in the district in the past two weeks, which are believed to be caused by the Nipah virus.

-- Observation Skills Test: If you have Sharp Eyes find the number 085 among 065 in 7 Seconds
+- Optical Illusion: If you have Eagle Eyes Find the Number 34 among 33 in 10 Seconds

 Nipah virus is an emerging infectious disease with disturbing capabilities and high mortality rate.
 It can cause severe illness in humans and animals.
 Let’s learn about Nipah virus, its transmission, symptoms, prevention and treatment through this article.